2022-2023 Course Catalog

 Associate Dean for Administration and Chief of Staff: Edward L. Nelson

-Associate Dean for International Programs and Information Technology: Glenda R. Scales
+Associate Dean for Information Technology: Glenda R. Scales

-Associate Dean for Research and Graduate Studies: Pamela VandeVord
+Associate Dean for Graduate and Professional Studies: Holly Matusovich

 The following courses are applicable to study in several departments and do not carry departmental designations.
 Several of the undergraduate courses listed below were developed specifically for students in both engineering and non-engineering majors with the objective of broadening the base of knowledge in cross-disciplinary areas with some background within a technology driven focus.
 Some of these courses were created for students living in the College of Engineering's Living Learning Communities of Hypatia and Galileo, and are restricted to those students.
 Others were created as part of the academic, professional and personal support services provided for engineering students.
 Most students will use these courses to satisfy free electives in their programs.
 Engineering students also may find these courses of value in broadening their perspectives regarding their fields of study and may wish to use them as free electives in their programs.